Selective Laser Sintering //

 Are you looking for an industrial 3D printing service that you can use to build parts with complex, organic geometries that are also durable?
 Whether you’re a designer or engineer, Selective Laser Sintering (SLS) offers you the freedom to create intricate, high-quality parts with unmatched precision.

 SLS can produce parts with finer details than most other additive processes that use high-strength plastics.
 The composition is one of the more isotropic available from additive manufacturing.
-Fathom offers a wide range of machine sizes and capacity to meet all your SLS production needs.
+In other words, SLS parts are equally strong along the X, Y and Z axes.
+That makes them ideal for applications where thermal and impact resistance is a must.
+Fathom offers a wide range of machine sizes and capacities to meet all your SLS production needs.

 SLS Parts in as Soon as 2 Days // Get A Quote